Brainitech/HFS/Readme.md

 ## Acknowledgments

-- **Birla Institute of Technology, Mesra** for organizing the hackathon.
+- **Birla Institute of Technology, Mesra: IET Club** for organizing the hackathon.

 ---